 - A sole business person: the business is owned by one person.
 Some of the advantages are: it's easier to start and close.

 - Partnership: the business is owned by at least two persons through a partnership agreement.
-There are various forms of partnerships such as ordinary partnership, general partnership and limited partnership.
+There are various forms of partnerships such as general partnership, limited partnership, limited liability partnership and joint venture.

-- Share Company: Can be formed by a minimum of 5 persons.
-A minimum capital of Br.
+- Share Company: This form of business organization is whose capital is fixed by share and fully subscribed.
+In this form, liabilities are only met by the assets of the company.
+Share Company can be formed by a minimum of 5 persons.
+Generally, a minimum capital of Br.
 50,000 is needed to set up a Share Company.
 The minimum price a single share can have is Br.
 10.

 For a detailed answer, please check page Investment Incentives in Ethiopia.